DragonSenses/Curiosity/Chrome_Extensions/README.md

 ## Handle events with service workers

+The `quick-api-reference` extension allows users to quickly navigate to Chrome API reference pages using the omnibox.
 This extension demonstrates how to handle events with service workers.

-The extension built allows users to quickly navigate to Chrome API reference pages using the omnibox.

 The events from the following APIs have been handled: `chrome.runtime`, `chrome.omnibox` and `chrome.alarms`.